Paolo Veronese: Villa Barbaro and refectory paintings

-By 1556 Veronese was commissioned to paint the first of his monumental banquet scenes, the Feast in the House of Simon, which would not be concluded until 1570.
+By 1556, Veronese was commissioned to paint the first of his monumental banquet scenes, the Feast in the House of Simon, which would not be concluded until 1570.
 Owing to its scattered composition and lack of focus, however, it was not his most successful refectory mural.
 In the late 1550s, during a break in his work for San Sebastiano, Veronese decorated the Villa Barbaro in Maser, a newly finished building by the architect Andrea Palladio.
 The frescoes were designed to unite humanistic culture with Christian spirituality; wall paintings included portraits of the Barbaro family, and the ceilings opened to blue skies and mythological figures.
 Veronese's decorations employed complex perspective and trompe-l'œil, and resulted in a luminescent and inspired visual poetry.
 The encounter between architect and artist was a triumph.

-The Wedding at Cana, painted in 1562–1563, was also collaboration with Palladio.
-It was commissioned by the Benedictine monks for the San Giorgio Maggiore Monastery, on a small island across from Saint Mark's, in Venice.
-The contract insisted on the huge size (to cover 66 square meters), and that the quality of pigment and colors should be of premium quality.
+The Wedding at Cana, painted in 1562–1563, was also a collaboration with Palladio.
+It was commissioned by the Benedictine monks for the San Giorgio Maggiore Monastery, on the eponymous small island across from Saint Mark's, in Venice.
+The contract insisted on the huge size (to cover 66 square meters), and that the pigment and colors should be of premium quality.
 For example, the contract specified that the blues should contain the precious mineral lapis-lazuli.
 The contract also specified that the painting should include as many figures as possible.
 There are a number of portraits (including those of Titian and Tintoretto, as well as a self-portrait of Veronese) staged upon a canvas surface nearly ten meters wide.
 The scene, taken from the New Testament Book of John, II, 1–11, represents the first miracle performed by Jesus, the making of wine from water, at a marriage in Cana, Galilee.
 The foreground celebration, a frieze of figures painted in the most shimmering finery, is flanked by two sets of stairs leading back to a terrace, Roman colonnades, and a brilliant sky.